 There's a large market for a device like the Vibease wearable smart vibrator, which has been on Indiegogo for all of a day and has already exceeded its $15,000 fundraising goal by a full $10,000.
 There are the proud independent women who swear they don't need a man.
 There are the husbands who just want to keep the misses happy, even though they don't really know how.
 There's the leagues of Fifty Shades of Grey fans who just found out kink is a thing and are now raring to dip their fingers in this brave new world.
+Then there are us young millennial couples who grew up learning about these things from the internet anyway, so why not give something like this a try?
 Read More

 When it comes to haptic feedback, which is a fancy term for the way your smartphone vibrates or physically responds to your actions, smartphone users are not used to much variety.
 Unlike the complicated haptic motors in console gaming controllers, my EVO has a pretty standard and very basic vibrating motor inside, and the only aspect apps can control is the length of the vibration.
 Boooring.